Last updated on: 2023-06-02 13:22:55.

 You can copy the backup file out of the chassis partition using the Systems Settings > File Utilities menu in the webUI.
 Use the Base Directory drop down menu to select configs directory, you should see a copy of the file created there:

-You can highlight the file and then click the Export button.
-You when then be prompted to enter the details for a remote HTTPS server so that the file can be copied out of the chassis partition:
+You can highlight the file, and then click the Export button.
+You wil then be prompted to enter the details for a remote HTTPS server so that the file can be copied out of the chassis partition:

 _images/image76.png